> Shinobi... it's the Japanese word for ninja. Sega...

 with button 2.
 Other moves include punch and kick (which depends

-on your position), and ninja magic (which is available after defeating
+on your position), and ninja magic (which is available after successfully

 > Shinobi has to be one of the first side scrolling action games which